chronos-tachyon/roxy/configuration.md

 ```

 For HTTP 4xx and 5xx errors, the following keys are checked in `"global.pages.map"`:

 * The status code, as a 3-digit numeric string
 * The key `"4xx"` (for codes 400..499) or `"5xx"` (for codes 500..599)
 * The key `"error"`

 For HTTP 3xx redirects, the following keys are checked:

 * The status code, as a 3-digit numeric string
 * The key `"redir"`

 For automatically-generated filesystem directory indexes, the following key is checked:

 * The key `"index"`

 All fields within `"global.pages.map"` are optional.
 In fact, all _entries_ in the map
 are optional.
-If there is no entry in the map for a given key, then the defaults are:
+If there is no entry in the map for a given key, then:

-* `"fileName"` is `"<key>.html"`, interpreted relative to `"global.pages.rootDir"`
+* `"fileName"` defaults to `"<key>.html"`; defaulted or not, this is interpreted relative to `"global.pages.rootDir"`
-* `"contentType"` is the value of `"global.pages.defaultContentType"`
+* `"contentType"` defaults to `"global.pages.defaultContentType"`
-* `"contentLanguage"` is the value of `"global.pages.defaultContentLanguage"`
+* `"contentLanguage"` defaults to `"global.pages.defaultContentLanguage"`
-* `"contentEncoding"` is the value of `"global.pages.defaultContentEncoding"`
+* `"contentEncoding"` defaults to `"global.pages.defaultContentEncoding"`

 If the computed filename does not exist, then the next key is tried.
 If the `"error"`,
-`"redir"`, or `"index"` keys do not exist, then the Roxy built-in defaults are used.
+`"redir"`, or `"index"` keys do not exist, then the Roxy built-in default templates are
+used.

 ***